Vince155/echosec-coding-exercise/README.md

 - Typing a character name in the search bar should show all results for that character.
 - If the user hits enter with no character name, all results should be displayed from the API response.
 - Display the name, alias, gender, culture, date of birth, date of death (if present), and allegiances for each character returned.
 - How you style the application is entirely up to you.
-You may either use Veutify or custom CSS.
+You may either use Vuetify or custom CSS.

 ## Development Box